Linux · ext4 · Chia

 Meet xchos

-A bash loop that keeps your vault filled when headroom allows — Chia plotting by default, with optional dd mode for testing.
+A bash loop that polls every 5 minutes — Chia plotting by default, with optional dd mode for testing.

 scripts/xchos